priyal29/JS_Assignments/README.md

-# assignmentsPractice
+# JS_Assignments
-This repo is created to track all my personal projects developed using JS, Java and other DSA practice questions.
+This repo is created to track all my personal projects developed using JS (repl account).